Who is responsible for the event?

 Smoking, Vaping, and You

-For the comfort of our guests, designated smoking areas have been provided outside the convention space at the DoubleTree Hotel.
-These designated smoking areas can be found in spaces 25’ from all doorways, entrances, exits, or operable windows.
+For the comfort of our guests, please keep all smoking and vaping at least 25’ from all doorways, entrances, exits, or operable windows.

 Food and Drinks

-Outside food or beverages are not permitted on the convention floor space.
+Outside food or beverages are not permitted inside event spaces.

 No Soliciting Unless Exhibit Space Has Been Purchased